JimMcL/trajr-paper/README.md

 # Trajr-paper - figures and statictics for the `trajr` paper

 This project contains all data and R code used to generate figures and perform calculations used in the paper "Trajr: an R package for statistical characterisation of animal trajectories" which describes the `trajr` R package.
-To regenerate all figures and reports, run `source("analyse.R")`.
+To regenerate all figures and reports, run `source("R/generate-figures-reports.R")`.
 Figures are generated in the `figure` directory, and text reports in the `reports` directory.

+To reproduce the clearwing moth examples, TODO

+## R files

+* `R/generate-figures-reports.R` code which generates all figures and text files.
+Calls functions in `R/whale-analysis.R` as required.

+* `R/whale-analysis.R` sample analysis for whale trajectories.

 ## Environment